 Inspect for any discharge or hernias

 Note any offensive smell and erythema – may suggest infection

 Note any ambiguity of genitalia – e.g. congenital adrenal hyperplasia (in girls, boys with CAH will have normal genitalia)

 - Hydroceles – collection of fluid in the scrotum – transilluminates

-- Inspect labia – ensure they not be fused
+- Inspect labia – ensure they are not fused

 - Inspect clitoris – ensure it is normal size